Mammology

 Mastopathy diagnosis

-The following examinations are made for mastopathy diagnosis:
+The following types of examinations are aimed at mastopathy diagnosis:

 Mastopathy management